c-schinner/TurtlePongApp/README.md

 # Features
 Play a two-player Pong game with realistic paddle and ball movements.

 Control the paddles using the arrow keys (Player 1) and 'W'/'S' keys (Player 2).

 Bounce the ball off paddles and walls to score points.

 Track player scores using an interactive scoreboard.

 Enjoy smooth, real-time gameplay using the Turtle graphics library.

-# Prerequisites
-Python 3.x
-turtle module (standard library)

 # Usage
 1. Make sure you have Python installed.
 You can download it from the official Python website.